-Supervised Inductive Algorithm (SIA) [13] is a classical IRL mechanism.
+1) SIA: SIA [13] is a classical IRL mechanism.
 The main procedure of SIA is detailed as follows: first, a training sample which has not been classified yet (defined as "uncovered") is selected, and the most specific rule that matches that example is built.
-Then the condition part of the rule is generalised using a GA with a fitness function based on a linear combination of the number of classifications and misclassifications and the generalitisation of the rule.
+Then the condition part of the rule is generalized using a GA with a fitness function based on a linear combination of the number of classifications and misclassifications and the generalization of the rule.